 The investment property held by the Group was valued by qualified valuers from Asset Appraisal Limited, an independent firm of chartered surveyors.
-The valuation was carried out in accordance with guidance set by the International Valuation Standards 2017 published by the International Valuation Standards Council as well as the HKIS Valuation Standards on Properties, 2017 Edition published by the Hong Kong Institute of Surveyors.
+The valuation was carried out in accordance with guidance set by the HKIS Valuation Standards (2020 Edition) published by the Hong Kong Institute of Surveyors.